 You’re working on a new project, For Love Of.
 Can you tell us how the idea came about?

 Well, in the same way that we use celebrities to sell sneakers, fragrances and lifestyles, I want to use them to sell the idea of a plant-based diet.
-There are so many people we follow on Instagram that are our heroes, whether they are musicians, actors, religious figures, politicians or sports stars and a lot of people don’t know that some of these actually follow a plant-based or vegan diet.
+There are so many people we follow on Instagram that are our heroes, whether they are musicians, actors, religious figures, politicians or sports stars and a lot of people don’t know that some of them actually follow a plant-based or vegan diet.
 If a young girl in America looks up to Miley Cyrus, I want to tell that little girl that actually Miley is a vegan.

 I want to start conversations in people’s houses, whether it’s something they can change overnight or something they can start talking about with their family and communities to try and make a change for the better, for their health, for the environment, for the animals.